remivisser/Sublime-Plugin-disable_edit_readonly/README.md

 it will only be reflected once the view of the current file deactivates and reactivates.
-In my case (many cases) I will modify the os permissions in one window and come back to Sublime to proceed with editting; the view gains input focus the read only status is updated.
+In my case (many cases) I will modify the os permissions in one window and come back to Sublime to proceed with editting; the view gains input focus and the read-only status is updated.

 ## Footprint
 Plugins hooks in on `on_activated` of the